Trigonometric functions: Law of sines

 where R is the triangle's circumradius.

 It can be proved by dividing the triangle into two right ones and using the above definition of sine.
 The law of sines is useful for computing the lengths of the unknown sides in a triangle if two angles and one side are known.
 This is a common situation occurring in triangulation, a technique to determine unknown distances by measuring two angles and an accessible enclosed distance.

 Law of cosines

-The law of cosines (also known as the cosine formula or cosine rule) is an extension of the Pythagorean theorem:
+The law of cosines (also known as the cosine formula or cosine rule) is a generalization of the Pythagorean theorem: